-Cooperative Extension Fact Sheet FS1287
+Fact Sheet FS1287

 Introduction

 There are three basic learning styles: Visual, Auditory, and Kinesthetic.
-Visual learners learn better by watching rather than listening and tend to remember details better that they can see.
+Visual learners learn better by watching rather than listening and tend to better remember the details of information that they see.
 Auditory learners learn best by listening.
 They depend on hearing and speaking as their main way of learning.
 They may repeat back to themselves or others to sort through the information that is being conveyed.
 Kinesthetic learners learn best by using the hands-on approach, active movements, and through experience.
 They like to learn as they go and generally do not look at the instructions first.
 In addition, kinesthetic learners usually prefer group or team activities.

 Visual Learners